Download species observation data

 The Data Engineering view opens.
 The type of data preparation you choose to do depends on the type of modeling you want to use to create your habitat suitability model.
 For example, if you're planning to use regression analysis, you can use the Transform tool to transform skewed data to a normal distribution.

-3. Drag the selected fields in to the empty Statistics pane in the middle of the window.
+3. Drag the selected fields into the empty Statistics pane in the middle of the window.

 Add fields to the Statistics pane.